Types of Irrevocable Trusts – Good Idea or Not?

 There are many types of irrevocable trusts that can help you secure your assets and reduce taxes.
+Is it a good idea?
 They include the following:

 - Asset Protection Trust An asset protection trust is used as a fortress to keep creditors from seizing assets.
 There are asset protection trust laws in states such as Nevada, Wyoming, Delaware, Alaska and North Dakota.
 In practice, we have found that they can provide a fair level of protection, especially, for residents of those states.
 However, they have the disadvantage of being under US court jurisdiction.
 Judge’s do not always follow the law and there are ever-expanding legal theories of liability.
 So, we have seen assets in domestic trusts seized on numerous occasions.
 Offshore irrevocable trusts in jurisdictions such as the Cook Islands and Nevis have a perfect or near-perfect track record for protecting assets from judgment creditors.
 Because US judges do not have jurisdiction over foreign trustees, the trustee need not comply with US court orders.